-Waterproof motorcycle trousers can really make the difference between having an enjoyable ride or a miserable battle to get to a destination.
+Waterproof motorcycle trousers can make the difference between having an enjoyable ride or a miserable battle to get to a destination.

 Being warm and dry are two key factors that make riding in the cold and wet manageable; some riders even go on to enjoy it.
 It’s all about the adventure, right?